-The EMH&S Committee also reviews the Company's public disclosure in respect of such matters, which has been traditionally prepared in accordance with the Sustainability Accounting Standards Board framework which is posted on the Company's website.
-In 2023, the Company published its inaugural Sustainability Report in accordance with the requirements contained in the draft National Instrument 51-107 Climate Related Disclosure, which are premised on the Task Force on Climate Related Financial Disclosures (TCFD) framework.
+The EMH&S Committee also reviews the Company's public disclosure in respect of such matters including the Company's annual Sustainability Report prepared in accordance with requirements contained in draft National Instrument 51-107 Climate Related Disclosure, which are premised on the Task Force on Climate Related Financial Disclosures (TCFD) framework.
 Management has presented to the EMH&S Committee an analysis of the Company's sources of greenhouse gas emissions, opportunities to reduce its carbon footprint and benchmarking against industry peers and other comparable Canadian publicly traded companies.